March 31, 2019

 I'm right here, love.
 I'm with you.
 I'm with you.

-Her mouth opens, as though to draw breath.
+Her mouth opens, as though to speak.

 Then her face goes still and her body stops trembling and relaxes.
 Her eyes stop moving, and her pupils go wide and dark as she dies.